CaoimhinHawk1/CaoimhinHawk1/README.md

 - 👋 Hi, I’m @CaoimhinHawk1
 - 👀 I’m interested in Programming and Engineering
 - 🌱 I’m currently learning Website and Application Development
-- 💞️ I’m looking to collaborate on project with a focus on Web Development
+- 💞️ I’m looking to collaborate on projects with a focus on Web Development
 - 📫 How to reach me www.linkedin.com/in/kevin-hough-b0b689277

 <!---